Zerobaseone: 2024: Japanese debut, You Had Me at Hello, Cinema Paradise and first tour

 On March 7, Zerobaseone released their debut Japanese single "Yura Yura (Unmei no Hana)" (ゆらゆら -運命の花-) along with its music video.
 The single was a commercial success, setting a new first day sales record for a debut single by a K-pop artist in Japan with over 187,000 copies sold.
 It ranked number one on the Oricon Weekly Singles Chart with over 302,000 copies sold, making Zerobaseone the first foreign artist to sell more than 300,000 copies in the first week with their Japanese debut single.

 On March 31, Zerobaseone revealed a spoiler film "Summer Came Early" at the end of their special stage performance at the 2024 KCON in Hong Kong and announced that they will be releasing a new Korean album in May 2024.
 It was later reported that the respective album is slated to be the group's third EP titled You Had Me at Hello along with the lead single "Feel the Pop" to be released on May 13 and preceded with a pre-release song titled "Sweat" on April 24.

 Zerobaseone at the KCON Japan 2024 red carpet.

-On April 29, Zerobaseone announced the schedule for their first tour starting from Seoul in September 20, 2024 to Kanagawa in December 5, 2024.
+On April 29, Zerobaseone announced the schedule for their first Asia tour, Timeless World, starting from Seoul in September 20, 2024 to Kanagawa in December 5, 2024.
 Their fourth EP, titled Cinema Paradise, was released on August 26.

 It was announced on September 27 that Zerobaseone would release the single "Only One Story", serving as the new opening theme for Rayquaza Rising, the fourth chapter of Pokémon Horizons: The Series.
 The song was released as the new opening theme on October 11, the airdate of the 68th episode of the series and the first episode of the Rayquaza Rising saga.
-The song will be included on the group's debut Japanese EP, Prezent, which was released on January 29, 2025.